-However, an individual's subjective assessment of risk can be quite different and can be influenced by a range of factors.
+An individual's subjective assessment of risk can also be influenced by a range of factors.
 For example, a person may:

-- know someone who has died from an asbestos-related disease - have been exposed to asbestos in the past - have been exposed to media coverage of business or government inaction in relation to asbestos - have optimistic bias the tendency to believe that risks pose a less serious threat to them than to other people - lack information about the risk, resulting in emotions of dread and fear - overestimate or underestimate the hazard's actual frequency and severity - have no control over the risk because they were involuntarily exposed - have a child involved in an exposure situation.
+- know someone who has died from an asbestos-related disease - have been exposed to asbestos in the past - have been exposed to media coverage of business or government inaction in relation to asbestos - have optimistic bias the tendency to believe that risks pose a less serious threat to them than to other people - lack information about the hazard, resulting in emotions of dread and fear - overestimate or underestimate the hazard's actual frequency and severity

+- have no control over the hazard because they were involuntarily exposed - have a child involved in an exposure situation.